 When there is interest from the community, a Friday morning program is implemented based on the requests of the participating families.
-The Friday class maximum is 12 children, 1 teacher and 2 duty staff.
-Pricing is generally \$25 per Friday.
+The Friday class maximum is 8 children, 1 RECE and 1 assistant teacher.
+Pricing is generally \$30 per Friday.
 Fees are reviewed and adjusted as enrollment warrants.
 First come, first serve, preference given to children participating in the 3 day program (a wait list, if needed, will be kept by the Registrar).
+Due to COVID-19 restrictions, the 2021-2022 class will be a cohort of the three morning program

 Muppets is also licensed to run an afternoon program identical to the three morning program.
-(Tuesday-Thursday 12:45-3pm.)
 It is up to the discretion of the Board, with a vote from current members whether to reinstate the afternoon program if the need arises.

 - The school year begins in September; usually one week after public school begins.
 The children are introduced on a staggered basis during the first week and continue their education until the 3rd week of June. - All statutory and Halton District School Board (HDSB) holidays are observed.
 Muppets will remain open on HDSB P.D.
-Days, but may close for Preschool Professional Development Days offered by Co-op Council.
+Days, but may close for Preschool Professional Development Days offered by THRC.
 Notice of scheduled school closures will be provided well in advance of the date. - In the event of inclement weather, Muppets follows the policy of HDSB.
 If Halton Board closes the schools, Muppets will close.
 If buses are cancelled, however, schools are open, the President of Muppets will decide whether to close the school for the safety of the teachers and families.
 A phone tree will be activated to notify parents of school closures as well as an email. - Please refer to our website www.muppetspreschool.ca for current fees.
 Please note, there is a non-refundable registration fee. - If Muppets is at student capacity, there will be a waitlist organized by the Current Registrar.
 If an opening becomes available, the first person on the waitlist will be contacted via email or phone.
 If there is no response within 48 hours, the registrar will contact the next person on the list.
-Only children eligible for immediate admission will be contacted (if the next student on the list is under 2.5 years old and the space can only be taken by a child 2.5 or older, that student will maintain their spot on the waitlist for the next possible opening).
+Only children eligible for immediate admission will be contacted (if the next student on the list is under 2.6 years old and the space can only be taken by a child 2.6 or older, that student will maintain their spot on the waitlist for the next possible opening).
 There is no fee to have your name added to the waitlist.
 To inquiry about your wait number please contact the Registrar by email: muppetsregistrar@gmail.com.
 For budgetary reasons a waitlist will be activated after 16 children are registered.
 Once 18 children are registered in the program, the 17th and 18th waitlisted children will be accepted into the program.